4 August 2026, 14:21

 Acevedo P. et al. Spatial distribution of wild boar population abundance: Basic information for spatial epidemiology and wildlife management

-More on this: African Swine Fever: What the epidemic means for wild boars and hobby hunting
+More on this: African swine fever: What the disease means for wild boars and hobby hunting

 Elk

-Ciuti S. et al. Effects of Humans on Behavior of Wildlife Exceed Those of Natural Predators in a Landscape of Fear
+Ciuti S. et al. Effects of Humans on Behaviour of Wildlife Exceed Those of Natural Predators in a Landscape of Fear

 Roe deer

-Bonnot N et al. Habitat use under predation risk: Hunting, roads and human dwellings influence the spatial behavior of roe deer
+Bonnot N et al. Habitat use under predation risk: Hunting, roads and human dwellings influence the spatial behaviour of roe deer

 Trembay J-P et al. Ecological impacts of deer overabundance on temperate and boreal forests